I was only 25.

 Eventually I stumbled across a blog post.
 Buried in the middle of it was a brief description of the Feldenkrais Method, and how it offered a different perspective on movement, a shift in how you relate to your body.

-I was in the can’t-hurt-to-try-it stage.
+I was in the grasping-at-straws, can’t-hurt-to-try-it stage.
 So I did.
 I made an appointment with a local Feldenkrais practitioner.

 When I met with her at her home studio, she sat down with me and asked me about myself, what I wanted from my life.
 Then she had me lie down and do some simple movements with my right hand, my dominant hand.
 Nothing with my knees, nothing with my back, the parts of me that had been causing the most concern.